 - Introductory Psychology

 - Principles of Marketing

 - Western Civilization II

 Students who choose to take the exams in Analysis and Interpretation of Literature must complete the essay version of the exam and will be charged a $25 faculty reader fee by the College to have a member of the English faculty evaluate the written portion of the exam.
 On all non-essay exams, the College generally accepts the recommendations of the College Board as to what constitutes a grade of “C” on test scores.
 CLEP scores may not count toward the student’s residency requirement.
-For more information, students should contact the Registrar or the CED Office.
+For more information, students should contact the Registrar.

 Academic Policy Waivers